-PROBLEM CAUSE ACTION/SOLUTION Toilet does not flush or flush performance is poor Waste tank is full Empty waste tank before continuing to use toilet.
-Clog at pump inlet Clear clog.
+PROBLEM CAUSE ACTION/SOLUTION Toilet does not flush or Waste tank is full Empty waste tank before continuing to use toilet. flush performance is poor Clog at pump inlet Clear clog.
 DO NOT flush foreign objects.
 Solid object in macerator DISABLE power.
 Attempt to remove object.
 If unsuccessful, contact Thetford Service.
 DO NOT flush foreign objects.
-Low voltage Check that foilet supply voltage is 12V+/-2V (24V+/-2V) AND that there is no more than a 10% decrease in voltage when macerator is running.
+Low voltage Check that toilet supply voltage is 12V+/-2V (24V+/-2V) AND that there is no more than a 10% decrease in voltage when macerator is running.
 If voltage decreases more than this, there may be a wiring problem in the boat.
-Water does not enter bowl during flush or water add cycle Water supply line kinked or not connected Check that supply line is properly connected to fresh water supply.
-Check for kinks in the supply line.
-No power to water pump Check that fuse/circuit breaker has not tripped.
+Water does not enter bowl during flush or water add Water supply line kinked or not connected Check that supply line is properly connected to fresh water supply.
+Check for kinks in the supply line. cycle No power to No power to water pump Check that fuse/circuit breaker has not tripped.
 Ensure all electrical connectors to water pump are fully mated.
 Water supply has been turned off Open water supply valves or reconnect power to supply pump.
-Solenoid not plugged into relay modute (where applicable) Ensure wiring harness to solenoid is fully connected.
+Solenoid not plugged into relay module (wh Solenoid not plugged into relay module (where applicable) Ensure wiring harness to solenoid is fully connected.
 Water continues dripping briefly into bowl after flush cycle is complete Toilet is installed below water line with vented loop in water supply line Normal operation - if only a small amount of water drips from nozzle.
 Bowl drains dry after flush Water is siphoning out of bowl due to discharge hose pulled down Discharge hose from macerator pump is pulled down.
 Straighten hose so that top of discharge hose is in line with toilet nozzle.